-As shipped from the factory, the SP-170T gun is ready to feed .023" - .025" solid wire.
+As shipped from the factory, the SP-135T is ready to feed .023" - .025" (0.6 mm) solid wire.
 If .030" (0.8 mm) solid wire is to be used, change the contact tip to the appropriate size.

-NOTE: If .035" or .045" (0.9 mm or 1.2 mm) Innershield flux-cored wire is to be used, the appropriate Innershield kit is required. (see ACCESSORIES section)
+NOTE: If .035" (0.9 mm) Innershield flux-cored wire is to be used, the .035" Innershield Welding kit is required (see ACCESSORIES section).

-Connecting Gun Cable to the SP-170T
+Connecting Gun Cable to the SP-135T

 - 1. Refer to Figure A.2.
-Unplug the machine or turn power switch to the OFF "O" position. - Pass the insulated terminals of the gun trigger control leads, one at a time, through the Gun Cable and Control Lead Access Slot (2) in the case front.
-The leads are to be routed up the inside of the case front, behind the gas line. - 3.
-Insert the connector on the gun conductor cable through the Gun Cable Access Hole (2) in the SP-170T case front.
-Make sure the connector is all the way in the brass connector block to obtain proper gas flow.
-If the gun connector will not fully insert, unscrew the thumbscrew on the connector block a few turns.
-Rotate the connector so control leads are on the underside and tighten the Thumbscrew on the connector block. - 4.
-Connect the gun trigger control lead terminals to the two insulated 1/4" (6,4 mm) tab terminal connector bushings located above the "Gun Trigger Connection" decal in the wire feed section (4).
+Unplug the machine or turn power switch to the OFF "O" position. - 2.
+Pass the insulated terminals of the gun trigger control leads, one at a time, through the Gun Cable and Control Lead Access Slot (2) in the case front.
+The leads are to be routed under the Wire Feed Gearbox (6) and through the Cable Hanger (7) on the inner panel. - 3.
+Insert the connector on the gun conductor cable through the Gun Cable Access Hole (2) in the SP-135T case front.
+Make sure the connector is all the way in the brass connector block.
+Unscrew thumbscrew on the connector block a few turns if gun connector will not insert fully.
+Rotate the connector so control leads are on the underside and tighten the Thumbscrew (8) in the connector block. - 4.
+Connect the gun trigger control lead terminals to the two insulated 1/4" (6.4 mm) tab terminal connector bushings located below the "Gun Trigger Connection" decal in the wire feed section (4).
 Either lead can go to either connector.
+Form the leads so that they are as close as possible to the inside panel.

-If the gun trigger switch being used is other than that supplied, the switch must be a normally open, momentary switch.
+If the gun trigger switch being used is other than that supplied with the SP-135T, the switch must be a normally open, momentary switch.
 The terminals of the switch must be insulated from the welding circuit.
-Malfunction of the SP-170T may result if this switch shorts to the SP-170T welding output circuit or is common to any electrical circuit other than the SP-170T trigger circuit.
+Malfunction of the SP-135T may result if this switch shorts to the SP-135T welding output circuit or is common to any electrical circuit other than the SP-135T trigger circuit.